 - French Buttercream

 Sometimes, though things can go a little wrong though.
-Your buttercream, instead of being fluffy and perfect, it’s runny and curdled looking.
+Your buttercream frosting recipe, instead of being fluffy and perfect, it’s runny and curdled looking.

 Usually the #1 culprit was the wrong temperature.
 Maybe your butter was too warm.
 Or you threw butter into a meringue that was too warm.
 You always wants things at room temperature, especially when you are combining things like butter.

-If your buttercream has broken or seperated there are a few ways to fix it.
+If your buttercream has broken or separated there are a few ways to fix it.

 How To Fix A Broken Buttercream